Protecting Your Drinking Water

 OMWA’s approximately 180 municipal members serve the drinking water needs of more than seven million people throughout the province.

 The Association represents the views and concerns of its members to the Government of Ontario.
-It defends continued public ownership and control of drinking water resources, supports local accountability, and promotes full-cost recovery and sustainable investment in infrastructure (see First Principles).
+It defends continued public ownership and control of drinking water resources, supports local accountability, and promotes full-cost recovery and sustainable investment in infrastructure (see First Principles, below).

 Because its membership is composed of municipal water authorities, service boards, boards of management, and other authorities appointed to direct and operate publicly owned water systems, OMWA speaks with the authority of experience and has earned the respect of policy-makers.
 It is frequently invited by provincial ministries and agencies to provide advice and recommendations on a range of drinking water issues.
 Its submissions to the Walkerton Inquiry, for example, were singled out by Mr. Justice Dennis O’Connor for their “singularly high quality” of work.